Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Simulation study and discussion

-where the character ``t'' indicates the procedure is implemented on the transformed data.
-For exponential model, $\widehat\gGamma$ is constructed the same as \eref{poi-gam} except we change SMUCE to $\mbox{SMUCE}^{\mbox{t}}+\rho$ since it is no longer available.
+that the procedure is implemented on the transformed data.
+For the exponential model, $\widehat\gGamma$ is constructed similarly to \eref{poi-gam}, except that SMUCE is replaced by $\mbox{SMUCE}_{t}+\rho$ since it is no longer available.

-To investigate the performance of ES and the candidates in $\widehat\gGamma$, we mimic the test signals \texttt{fms} and \texttt{mix} for Poisson model and \texttt{teeth10} and \texttt{stairs10} for exponential model.
-We also study the scenario when outliers present in the observations for the mimic signals \texttt{fms} (Poisson) and \texttt{teeth10} (exponential).
-We shall describe the specific settings of these signals as well as how we add outliers in Appendix.
-Figure~\ref{poi-exp-signal} exhibits the four underlying signals together with one profile of the simulated data for each signal.
+To investigate the performance of ES and the candidates in $\widehat\gGamma$, we mimic the test signals \texttt{fms} and \texttt{mix} for the Poisson model and \texttt{teeth10} and \texttt{stairs10} for the exponential model.
+Additionally, we examine scenarios where outliers are present in the observations for the simulated signals \texttt{fms} (Poisson) and \texttt{teeth10} (exponential).
+The specific settings of these signals, along with the method for introducing outliers, are detailed in the Appendix.
+Figure~\ref{poi-exp-signal} displays the four underlying signals along with an example of the simulated data for each.

 The results of Poisson model are shown in Table~\ref{result-poi}.
 Let us first comment the two existing estimators in the literature, namely SMUCE and CL.
 In both of the scenarios with or without outliers, the performance of SMUCE is quite poor at least under these two test signals.
 When no outlier presents in the observations, SMUCE has a tendency to underestimate the number of changepoints for both of the two signals \texttt{fms-type} and \texttt{mix-type}.
 When there are outliers, SMUCE is sensitive to them therefore overestimates the number of changepoints.
 The CL performs much better than SMUCE in the scenario where no outlier presents in the observations but it is also not robust with respect to the outliers.
 When no outlier presents, our estimator ES slightly improves the performance of CL on detecting changes under both of the two signals.
-When there are outliers presenting in the observations, ES obviously outperforms CL as a consequence of enjoying the excellent performance given by $\mbox{robseg (biweight)}^{\mbox{t}}$.
-Interestingly, we find that when there is no outlier presenting in the observations, the combinations $\mbox{PELT}^{\mbox{t}}+\rho$ and $\mbox{robseg}^{\mbox{t}}+\rho$ are perhaps nice choices at least under these two signals.
+When there are outliers presenting in the observations, ES obviously outperforms CL as a consequence of enjoying the excellent performance given by $\mbox{robseg (biweight)}_{t}$.
+Interestingly, we find that when there is no outlier presenting in the observations, the combinations $\mbox{PELT}_{t}+\rho$ and $\mbox{robseg}_{t}+\rho$ are perhaps nice choices at least under these two signals.